Vansh0917/nasscom-vsd-soc-design-program/README.md

 Characterization of the plot:

-     Rise transition time calculation = Time taken for output to rise to 80%−Time taken for output to rise to 20% 20% of the Output = 660mV
+**Rise transition time**  = Time taken for output to rise to 80%−Time taken for output to rise to 20%

+                                       20% of the Output = 660mV

                                        80% of the Output = 2.64V
 20% of the Output (screenshot )
 ![Screenshot 2025-02-03 173306](https://github.com/user-attachments/assets/8d447de0-74e4-4724-bb4c-2205fe5319ad)